Frequently Asked Questions

 The EHC plan must be reviewed yearly.
 The statutory Annual Review is a formal meeting to discuss the provision and outcomes laid out in the EHC plan and how effective this has been.

 This is a formal meeting so there should be at least you and a member of staff from the school, usually the SENCO.
-The school may invite other professionals who are working with your child and you can also make a request for someone you would like to be invited.
+The school may invite other practitioners who are working with your child and you can also make a request for someone you would like to be invited.
 You should be told who is going to attend and you can take someone with you to support you.
 If you are worried about going or not happy with the way things are working then you can contact IASK to ask for advice and ask if someone from the service can attend (this may be possible with advanced notice and is dependent on availability).

 Before the Annual Review you will be asked for your views (Section A).
 All information, including any updated reports must be circulated 2 weeks before the Annual Review meeting.